 Copyright © 2018 Morvillo Abramowitz Grand Iason & Anello PC

-Brian A. Jacobs is a former federal prosecutor and an experienced trial and appellate lawyer who represents individuals and organizations in criminal, civil, and regulatory matters, internal investigations, and appeals.
+Brian A. Jacobs is a former federal prosecutor who represents individuals and organizations in criminal, civil, and regulatory matters, internal investigations, and appeals.
 His cases have involved allegations of financial fraud, antitrust violations, accounting fraud, insider trading, bribery and corruption, computer hacking, and trade-secrets theft.

 Brian previously served as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of New York, where he was Deputy Chief of Appeals.
 During his six and a half years at the U.S. Attorney’s Office, Brian led the investigations and prosecutions of a wide range of federal crimes, including bank, wire, mail, and securities fraud, public corruption, money laundering, obstruction of justice, embezzlement, and cybercrime.
 As a prosecutor, Brian successfully conducted nine jury trials, including multiple high-profile public corruption matters and complex white-collar cases.
 He also argued ten appeals before the United States Court of Appeals for the Second Circuit, and as Deputy Chief of Appeals, he co-authored briefs and supervised oral arguments in more than 50 appellate cases.

-Brian is the co-author of “Insider Trading” and “Securities Fraud” (forthcoming), two chapters in the treatise White Collar Crime: Business and Regulatory Offenses.
+Brian is the co-author of “Insider Trading” and “Securities Fraud,” two chapters in the treatise White Collar Crime: Business and Regulatory Offenses.
 Brian is also a co-author of the chapter “Responding to Subpoenas and Other Regulatory Requests” in the book Defending Corporations and Individuals in Government Investigations.
 Brian has written articles for The Review of Securities and Commodities Regulation and Practical Law, and is a regular contributor to The Insider Blog on Forbes.com.
 Brian serves on Law360's white collar editorial advisory board.
-In addition, starting in the fall of 2018, Brian will be the chair of the Criminal Advocacy Committee of the New York City Bar Association.
+In addition, Brian is the chair of the Criminal Advocacy Committee of the New York City Bar Association.

 Prior to joining the U.S. Attorney’s Office, Brian was a Law Clerk to the Honorable Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit, and the Honorable Jed S. Rakoff of the United States District Court for the Southern District of New York.
 Brian received his J.D. from Columbia Law School in 2004, where he was an Articles Editor of the Columbia Law Review, was named a James Kent Scholar each year, and was awarded the Paul R. Hays prize for civil procedure and the Charles Bathgate Beck prize for property law.
 He received his B.A. from Yale College in 2001, cum laude, with distinction in the English major.